id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/index.md

 ### **Your Challenge**

 In the code example below, acceleration is mapped to the mouse pointer.
 The implementation is minimal but functional.
 How could you adapt this code to create a fun gameplay experience?
-Think about issues as smoothing, velocity mapping and input frequency and of course there is always the possibily to map the input on to different outputs (like key presses) or to use the angular velocity as an input.
+Think about issues as smoothing, velocity mapping and input frequency and of course there is always the possibility to map the input on to different outputs (like key presses) or to use the angular velocity as an input.
 Just play around and see what gives a fun result.

 ### Code template